biosimulations/biosimulations/docs/src/users/faqs.md

 **How can I quickly run a sample set of simulations?**

-Click [here](https://biosimulations.org/runs?try=1) to load several example simulation projects from the [BioSimulators test suite](https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples/).
+Click [here](https://run.biosimulations.org/runs?try=1) to load several example simulation projects from the [BioSimulators test suite](https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples/).

 **How can I validate a COMBINE/OMEX archive?**

-[Biosimulations](https://biosimulations.org) provides a simple web-based tool for validating COMBINE/OMEX archives.
+[runBioSimulations](https://run.biosimulations.org) provides a simple web-based tool for validating COMBINE/OMEX archives.
 [BioSimulators-utils](https://github.com/Biosimulators/Biosimulators_utils) provides a command-line tool and a Python API for validating COMBINE/OMEX archives.

 **How can I find a simulation tool for executing similar simulations on my machine?**

-[Biosimulations](https://biosimulations.org) provides a tool for recommending simulation tools for specific simulation projects and provides tools for searching and filtering for simulation tools that support particular modeling frameworks, model formats, and simulation algorithms.
+[runBioSimulations](https://run.biosimulations.org) provides a tool for recommending simulation tools for specific simulation projects.
+In addition, [BioSimulators](https://biosimulators.org) provides tools for searching and filtering for simulation tools that support particular modeling frameworks, model formats, and simulation algorithms.

 **How can I execute similar simulations on my machine for further investigation?**